Skip to main content

 2 mentions Positive Neutral Negative

-The game offers strong replayability through its classic SRPG elements, including class upgrades, hidden objects on the battlefield, and RPG-style town exploration, along with the collection of hidden characters.
-These features encourage players to revisit the game for new experiences and discoveries.
+The game offers significant replayability through its classic SRPG elements, including class upgrades, hidden objects on the battlefield, and the exploration of RPG-style towns, all of which encourage players to revisit and discover new characters and strategies.

-• “This classic SRPG is a lot of fun and stays true to old-school patterns with class upgrades, hidden objects on the battlefield, RPG-style town exploration, and hidden characters to collect, all of which significantly enhance replayability.”
+• “A classic SRPG that is a lot of fun, sticking to all the old school patterns with class upgrades, hidden objects on the battlefield, RPG-style town exploration, and hidden characters to collect, all of which significantly enhance the replayability.”

 • grinding